divyanshikamra/MRT/README.md

 This workspace contains a gazebo environment and a bot which can be used for testing path planning algorithms.
 All of this has been tested and built on ROS melodic

-## To use this on your system.
-You must have the following:
+## To use this on your system, you must have the following:
--ROS
+- ROS
--Gazebo
+- Gazebo
--Various dependencies of ROS such as Rviz, Robot State Publisher. (if you have installed full desktop version of ROS, you already have them by default)
+- Various dependencies of ROS such as Rviz, Robot State Publisher. (if you have installed full desktop version of ROS, you already have them by default)

 ## To run the files on your system:
 1. Clone the workspace.